Derbyshire F.C.: History

 The Derbyshire club was founded in 1871 and was originally the representative side of the Derbyshire Football Association, representing a dozen Derbyshire sides and playing under Sheffield rules as well as Association laws.
 Until 1878 the Derbyshire club was still claiming to have an available membership of 200, but as more sides arose in the county, and the Sheffield rules merged with Association rules, there was less need for a representative side; indeed the Derbyshire side failed to turn up for a fixture with the Sheffield FA in February 1878.
 By the 1878–79 season the club only had 30 members, suggesting it had become a "regular" club, using the Derbyshire name.

 The club made its competitive debut in the Sheffield Senior Cup in 1878–79, but lost 2–1 at Spital, the tight Factory Ground not being conducive to Derby's "fast and vigorous play"; Derby protested that four of the Spital players were "ringers", being Nottinghamshire men, but the protest was adjourned, and Derby withdrew from the Sheffield Football Association in protest.

-The club therefore resorted to Birmingham Senior Cup in 1879–80.
+The club therefore resorted to the Birmingham Senior Cup in 1879–80.
 Two walkovers put the club into the last six, at which stage it faced Saltley College at the Aston Lower Grounds.
 Derby won the game 3–0, but a protest was made that one of the Derby players was "cup-tied", having already played for Wednesbury Strollers in the Sheffield Senior Cup; the competition rules barred players from playing for different sides in different competitions.
 The protest was upheld and the College team put into the final.
 Derby's only win in the competition was a 4–0 first round win over Birmingham Pickwick in 1880–81.